 Jaguars are some of the fiercest creatures the wild has to offer.
-If you’re looking to expand your knowledge of these beautiful cats, here are 15 facts on jaguars:
+If you’re looking to expand your knowledge of these beautiful cats, here are some fascinating facts on jaguars:

-- If you’re dying to see Jaguars, Brazil is the best place to find them.
+If you’re dying to see Jaguars, Brazil is the best place to find them.
 If you have some free vacation time, target the period between April and November.
-This is when the seasons in Brazil get dry and that matters because it concentrates the prey which, in turn, draws the Jaguars out.
-As such, you can see as much of the cat as you desire.
+This is when the seasons in Brazil get dry and that matters because it concentrates the prey which, in turn, draws the Jaguars out, and as such you are more likely to be able to see this beautiful cat.

 The large cats tend to frequent America (North and South), Mexico, Argentina and the areas in between.

 5. What’s the difference between a jaguar and a leopard?

 Jaguars are sometimes confused with leopards.
 First of all, you rarely find leopards outside of Asia or Africa.
 Secondly, while they share some similarities, the Jaguar is larger.
 While they both have spots, a Jaguar has rose-like spots called rosettes The same could be said for a leopard’s spots.
 But in the case of the leopard, there are no spots in its rosettes.

 6. Tigers and jaguars behave very similarly.

 It is worth noting that, in terms of behaviour, the jaguar and the tiger mirror one another.